jnv/lists/README.md

 * [alternative-internet](https://github.com/redecentralize/alternative-internet) – A collection of interesting new networks and tech aiming at decentralisation (in some form).
 * [awesome-go](https://github.com/avelino/awesome-go) – A curated list of awesome Go frameworks, libraries and software.
   * http://awesome-go.com/
+* [awesome-python](https://github.com/vinta/awesome-python) – A curated list of awesome Python frameworks, libraries and software.
+Inspired by awesome-php.
 * [awesome-php](https://github.com/ziadoz/awesome-php) – A curated list of amazingly awesome PHP libraries, resources and shiny things.
 * [awesome-sysadmin](https://github.com/kahun/awesome-sysadmin) – A curated list of amazingly awesome open source sysadmin resources inspired by Awesome PHP.
 * [beautiful-docs](https://github.com/PharkMillups/beautiful-docs) – Pointers to useful, well-written, and otherwise beautiful documentation.